demilii/LS401_interview/README.md

 ## Step 5: Create your virtual 3D scene!

 Further modify the /static/main.js file, create your first 3D virtual scene.
 Your scene should try to contain the following elements:
+<You can remove
 1. A ground plane.
 2. One ball locate at the original point.
 3. Two point light sources which create shadow effect on object.
-Visualize the light with point light helper (optional) .
+   (optional) Visualize the light with point light helper.
 4. (optional) Fly the camera by keyboard control and change the look at point by dragging the mouse.